The following terms are used throughout this documentation.

 A special kind of add-on used to allow conferencing providers to present conferencing options in Google Calendar events.
 These add-ons require a well-developed conferencing solution for the add-on to connect to.
 Because of this requirement, most developers never have a need to create a Calendar conferencing add-on.

 A single "page" of an add-on UI.
-Cards are composed of different widget objects (buttons, text fields, headers, and so forth), and are defined using the Apps Script built-in Card service.
+Cards are composed of different widget objects (buttons, text fields, headers, and so forth).

 See Cards for more information.

 An add-on whose user interface appears as a pane in the sidebar (or, on mobile, as another activity window reached through the menu).
 The add-on has a top toolbar that identifies the add-on and displays a card—essentially a "page" of the add-on's UI.